 Preference will be given to those with experience working in a non-profit organization.

 See the job description at www.crartgallery.ca.
 Send a resume and cover letter by Friday, June 5, 2020 to:

 with ED in the subject line.
 In your letter, let us know why you are the right person for the job, including concrete experience that is directly related the skills required.

-Reporting to the Campbell River Art Gallery Board of Directors, the Executive Director is the executive authority in directing and conducting the activities of the Gallery.
-They provide leadership and direction for the organization and are responsible for personnel management, budgeting and finances, facility management and planning, community relations, promotion and fundraising, as well as working with the Gallery’s curator in presenting and exhibiting professional contemporary art and public programming.
+Reporting to the Campbell River Art Gallery Board of Trustees, the Executive Director is the executive authority in directing and conducting the activities of the Gallery.
+He/she shall provide leadership and strong organization skills and direction for the Gallery.
+The Executive Director is responsible for personnel management, budgeting and finances, facility management and planning, community relations, promotion, and fundraising.
+He/she will work with and direct the Gallery’s curator in presenting and exhibiting professional contemporary art.

 Duties & Responsibilities